espressif/idf-eclipse-plugin/README.md

 <a name="InstallToolsWizard"></a>
 # Tools Installation Wizard

-You can use the install tools wizard to manage the tools installation via a wizard.
-The advantage of this method over the exisitng installation is that you can easily manage the whole flow via wizard and install the tools in ESP-IDF framework that you only need.<br/>
+You can use the Tools Installation Wizard to manage the tools installation via a wizard.
+The advantage of this method over the existing installation is that you can easily manage the whole flow via the wizard and install the tools in ESP-IDF framework that you only need.<br/>

-For getting started:
+To get started:

-1. Navigate to `Espressif` > `ESP-IDF Tools Manager` > `Tools Installation Wizard (Preview)`
+1. Navigate to `Espressif` > `ESP-IDF Tools Manager` > `Tools Installation Wizard (Preview)`.
 ![](docs/images/ToolsManager/install_tools_manager.png)

-2. The wizard will start and you can select the location for the Git and Python, if they are already present on the system PATH or registry the tools will be populated.
-After selection you can click `Next`.
+1. The wizard will start and you can select the location for the Git and Python, if they are already present on the system PATH or registry the tools will be populated.
+After selection, you can click `Next`.
 ![](docs/images/ToolsManager/git_python_selection.png)

-3. Next page will let you select the folder for existing ESP-IDF or you can also select from the drop down list to download the available versions.
-You can also select master from the list to clone the master for ESP-IDF from github
+1. Next page will let you select the folder for existing ESP-IDF or you can also select from the drop down list to download the available versions.
+You can also select master from the list to clone the master for ESP-IDF from GitHub.
 ![](docs/images/ToolsManager/select_or_download_new_esp_idf.png)

 1. After you select `Next` you will see the list of all the available tools in the selected ESP-IDF version, this page lets you select only the recommended tools or you can select the tools you want to.
 You can also filter out the tools via the filter text box or based on the target.
 The wizard page is the last page and will Install and Download if necessary all the selected tools required.
 After you have installed all the tools you can finish the wizard and start creating projects.
 ![](docs/images/ToolsManager/manage_tools_installation.png)

 <a name="projectconfigure"></a>
 # SDK Configuration editor

 Project configuration is held in a single file called `sdkconfig` in the root directory of the project.
 This configuration file can be modified using `SDK Configuration Editor`

 To launch the SDK Configuration editor:

-1. Navigate to `sdkconfig` file
+1. Navigate to `sdkconfig` file.
-1. Double click on the file to launch the SDK configuration editor
+1. Double-click on the file to launch the SDK configuration editor.
 1. Use `Ctrl+S` or  `Command+S` based on the OS environment to save the changes.
-You can also use Eclipse `Save` button from the toolbar
+You can also use Eclipse `Save` button from the toolbar.
-1. To revert the sdkconfig editor changes, you can either close the editor without saving them or you can right click on the `sdkconfig` file and select `Load sdkconfig` menu option to revert the changes from the editor.
+1. To revert the sdkconfig editor changes, you can either close the editor without saving them or you can right-click on the `sdkconfig` file and select `Load sdkconfig` menu option to revert the changes from the editor.

 ![](docs/images/13_sdkconfig_editor.png)

 <a name="cmakeproject"></a>
 # CMake Editor

 CMake Editor Plug-in is integrated with IDF Plugin for editing CMake files such as CMakeLists.txt.
 It provides syntax coloring, CMake command content assist, and code templates.

 ![](docs/images/cmake_editor_ca.png)

-CMake editor preferences can be controlled using `Eclipse` > `Preferences` > `CMakeEd`
+CMake editor preferences can be controlled using `Eclipse` > `Preferences` > `CMakeEd`.

 ![](docs/images/cmake_editor_preferences.png)

 <a name="sizeanalysiseditor"></a>
 # ESP-IDF Application Size Analysis

-Application Size Analysis editor provides a way to analyze the static memory footprint of your application.
-It has two sections - Overview and Details.
-The **Overview** section provides a summary of the application memory usage and the **Details** section will have in-depth details about components and per-symbol level memory information.
+The Application Size Analysis editor provides a way to analyze the static memory footprint of your application.
+It has two sections:
+- The **Overview** section provides a summary of the application's memory usage;
+- The **Details** section will have in-depth details about components and per-symbol level memory information.

-Details table viewer also provides you with searching and sorting capabilities on various columns.
+**Details** table viewer also provides you with searching and sorting capabilities on various columns.

 To launch the Application Size Analysis editor:

-1. Right-click on the project
+1. Right-click on the project.
-1. Select `ESP-IDF: Application Size Analysis` menu option to launch the editor
+1. Select `ESP-IDF: Application Size Analysis` menu option to launch the editor.

 **Application Size Analysis - Overview**